 When our wholeness is met in God, upon whom our desire is rightly placed, we are free to grow into who WE are, while honoring another and growing in healthy, non-emotionally-dependent relationship with another.

 This is true for men as well as women; sometimes men set their longing on a “perfect” woman or car or whatever else.
 Just as the Transformed Wife found, women may also desire to rule.
 (Relational dynamics of a man ruling also can bring about a “contrary” reaction in a woman as well; however, I see Genesis 3:16 describing—not prescribing— first-level nature of sin.)

 Thankfully this shifted, unholy desire was [mostly] healed in me, during a break-up before Dan and I were married.
 It was one of the hardest things I’ve gone through, but God was (and is) right there saying, “Trust Me.” 💫

 *** Only read on if you’re curious about the similar use of תְּשׁוּקָה teshuqah (a longing) in Genesis 4:7

 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires [teshuqah] to have you, but you must rule over it.Genesis 4:7 NIV

 I don’t find this to be a problem.
 Sin does long for us, as its only focus.
-This is similar to me longing for Dan to be my world, back in college (or, as Wild at Heart which came out while I was in college recommends, to “rescue” me—this is an encouragement of the woman’s sinful desire shifted from God to a man).
+This is similar to me longing for Dan to be my world, and for him to make me his world, back in college ***or, as Wild at Heart which came out while I was in college recommends, to “rescue” me—WARNING!
+RED FLAG!
+This is an encouragement of the woman’s sinful desire shifted from God to a man.***